DCrawley94/nc-teaching-resources/seminar_plans/de_intro/code_discussion_2.md

-# Wednesday Code Discussion
+# Wednesday Code Discussion - Pseudocode

 # Part 1

-**Start by addressing students working into the evenings**
+**Start by addressing students working into the evenings - also remind them that they don't need to finish sprints, they can just move on to the next tasks**

-**also remind them that they don't need to finish sprints, they can just move on to the next tasks**
+**START BY SAYING THAT THIS SESSION IS GONNA BE FOCUSSED ON PSEUDOCODE - NOT THE SOLUTIONS THEMSELVES - IT MAY SEEM LIKE OVERKILL TO A LOT OF THEM BUT IT'S JUST PRACTICE SO YOU'VE GOT ANOTHER TOOL IN YOUR ARSENAL WHEN IT COMES TO PROBLEM SOLVING**

 ## Mob problem solve - Section Two Challenges